 The universities and colleges in the Boston metropolitan area comprise the largest agglomeration of academic endeavor in world history, and support a vital web of activity in organizational social science.
 SCANCOR’s new venture puts it affiliates right at the center of this action.

-The application portal for Fall 2016 residencies at SCANCOR/Weatherhead is now open!
+The application portal for Spring 2017 residencies at SCANCOR/Weatherhead is now open!
+Applications for this round are due June 1, 2016.
 More detailed information on the initiative is here.
 We look forward to your interest and eager for your inquiry.

 --Frank Dobbin, Mitchell Stevens, Sarah Soule, & Jesper Strandgaard